Engee documentation

 run_model (generic function with 1 method)

-Now let's move on to the speed comparison.
-Let's use the TickTock library and the tick() and tok() functions.
+Now let's move on to comparing the speed of work.
+Let's use the TickTock library and tick() functions. and tok()

 Features and benefits of using TickTock:

-1. The tick() and tok() functions provide a simple and intuitive way to measure time without having to manually calculate the difference between the start and end times.
+1. Functions of tick() and tok() Provide a simple and intuitive way to measure time without having to manually calculate the difference between start and end times.

-2. TickTock works with high precision timing, which provides reliable code execution time data even for very fast operations.
+2. TickTock works with high time accuracy, which allows you to get reliable data on the duration of code execution, even for very fast operations.

-3. The measurement result is output in an easy-to-understand format (seconds, milliseconds), and the output data format is standard Float64, which allows you to easily convert these values into minutes or hours.
+3. The measurement result is displayed in an easy-to-read format (seconds, milliseconds), as well as the standard Float64 output data format, which makes it easy to convert these values to minutes or hours.

 In [ ]: